Ian Macdonald (barrister): Biography

 In another landmark case, that in 1981 of the "Bradford 12" – a group of Asian youths charged with manufacturing home-made milk-bottle petrol bombs when faced with attacks by racists from the National Front – Macdonald successfully argued for their acquittal by the jury on the grounds of a community's right to act in collective self-defence.

-Following the 1986 fatal stabbing of 13-year-old Asian pupil by another 13-year-old pupil in the playground of Burnage High School, in what was believed to be a racially motivated attack, Macdonald in 1987 headed an inquiry into racism and violence in Manchester schools, assisted by Gus John, Lily Khan and Reena Bhavnani, with the findings being published as Murder in the Playground: The Burnage Report.
+Following the 1986 fatal stabbing of a 13-year-old Asian pupil by another 13-year-old pupil in the playground of Burnage High School, in what was believed to be a racially motivated attack, Macdonald in 1987 headed an inquiry into racism and violence in Manchester schools, assisted by Gus John, Lily Khan and Reena Bhavnani, with the findings being published as Murder in the Playground: The Burnage Report.

 The Institute of Race Relations noted: "Ian's concern for justice led him to activism in the anti-apartheid movement as well as close collaboration with Black feminists and educationalists, and with trades unionists in defence of workers' rights. ...
 He loved recounting his battles with the establishment – particularly the story of when he applied to become a QC, and the then Lord Chancellor, Lord Hailsham, in whose gift it was, said 'Over my dead body!'"
 Hailsham ceased to be Lord Chancellor in 1987, having held the post longer than anyone else in the 20th century, and in 1988 Macdonald finally became a QC, "his appointment to silk after 25 years being well overdue", according to Geoffrey Robertson.

 In 1996 Macdonald was founder in Manchester of Garden Court North Chambers, committed to upholding "people's rights through justice."

 Macdonald was a trustee of the George Padmore Institute (GPI) from its inception in 1991, and collections at the GPI Archives contain detailed evidence of his work, including that related to campaigns by the Black Parents Movement, the Black Youth Movement and Race Today Collective.

 Macdonald died on 12 November 2019, aged 80, of a heart attack while on holiday in Australia with his family.